top of page

 Week 1: every other day - MLD only

-Week 2-3: twice per week - MLD only
+Week 2-3: twice per week - MLD and scar tissue massage (if fully closed)

-Week 4-8: once per week - MLD & fascial release techniques as needed
+Week 4-8: once per week - MLD, gentle scar massage & fibrosis techniques (if needed)

 The practitioner will arrive to your location 10-20 minutes prior to the scheduled session.
 The treatment table, sheets and several pillows will be prepared based on the procedures received and stage of healing while you fill out an intake form.
-The practitioner will leave the room while you get onto the treatment table and position yourself underneath the sheets.
+The practitioner will leave the room to wash hands while you get onto the treatment table and position yourself underneath the sheets.
 The practitioner will insure that you are modestly draped throughout the session.
-MLD, scar tissue work and/or fibrosis techniques will be performed depending on your bodywork needs & stage of healing.
-When the treatment is completed the practitioner will leave to wash their hands while you get dressed.
+Various techniques will be performed depending on your bodywork needs & stage of healing.
+When the treatment is completed the practitioner will leave to wash hands while you get dressed.

 How can I prepare for a session?

-- Remove compression garment thirty minutes prior to scheduled session (wear robe for easy undressing/dressing if available)
+- Remove compression garment prior to scheduled session (wear robe for easy undressing/dressing if available)

-- Insure skin is free of any oils/lotion
+- Insure skin is clean and free of any oils/lotion

 - Insure all open/leaking incisions are covered with a bandage